 Athletic Training Internship & Graduate Assistant Program Information

 The University of Massachusetts Sports Medicine Department offers high quality athletic training services to college aged student-athletes.
 Our underlying philosophy is to ensure the student-athletes' needs come first.
 We work to provide the best care possible for our athletes.
 We support the overall goals and objectives of the National Athletic Trainers Association.
 We participate in an integrated health care delivery system at the University of Massachusetts.
 We identify and address issues related to the health and safety of the student athlete.
 We also strive to be the athlete's primary advocate for collegiate athletic health and safety issues.
 All members of the sports medicine staff continually evaluate and refine our skills to be sure that all student-athletes have the best athletic injury care available, with a goal of providing excellent healthcare.

 A major interest of the sports medicine staff is education.
-The professionals on staff mentor sports medicine fellows, medical residents, athletic training students, scholar interns and student assistants who are exploring the different careers that are a part of the sports medicine field.
+The professionals on staff mentor sports medicine fellows, medical residents, athletic training students, scholar interns and student assistants who are exploring the different careers that are part of the sports medicine field.
 Education is provided through in-service presentations, attendance at continuing education programs and hands-on experience.
-Special care is taken to provide a valuable learning experience without putting the student in a situation during which he or she would not be prepared or qualified to succeed, or compromising the student-athlete's well being.
+Special care is taken to provide a valuable learning experience without putting the student in a situation which he or she would not be prepared or qualified to succeed, or compromises the student-athlete's well being.